Most people lose the battle before they ever start.

 – Jiddu Krishnamurti

-What Is The Meaning of Feeling Inner Resistance
+What Is Inner Resistance?

 Feeling inner resistance means your brain is throwing excuses at you because it’s scared.

 It’s not fear of failure.
-It’s fear of change.
+It’s the fear of change.
 Fear of success.
 Fear of doing the thing that might actually work — because that would mean you’d have to become someone new.

 “Inner resistance” shows up as procrastination, perfectionism, hesitation, and overthinking.